The online Comment window has expired

 • Default_avatar

-Dennis OLeary about 4 years ago
+Dennis OLeary over 4 years ago

 Tenants in Oakland already have the strongest eviction protections in the country.
 Dubious claims of rampant abuse are being leveled by some to leverage this pandemic to push through destructive unvetted ordinances.
 The city attorney, Ms. Parker and two extreme council members are pushing ordinances which will, predictably decrease the existing housing available and pit small landlords against the tenants who need the affordable housing the most.
 Moving these extremists out of office is the goal.
 Lawsuits are certain; lawyers are salivating.